grubersjoe/slide-menu/README.md

 ### Control buttons

 Buttons to control the menu can be created easily.
-Add the class `slide-menu-control` to links or buttons and set the `data` attributes `target` with the ID of desired menu and `action` to specify the API method:
+Add the class `slide-menu-control` to links or buttons and set the `data` attributes `target` to the ID of the desired menu and `action` to the API method:

 ```html
 <a class="slide-menu-control" data-target="my-menu" data-action="open">Open</a>